-4.1 There is no intention to depart from s.
-8. For certainty, the collection of personal information by a participating agency for the purposes of Youth on Track is a lawful purpose that is related to a function or activity of the agency.
+4.1 There is no intention to depart from the requirements of HPP1.
+For certainty, the collection of health information by a participating agency for the purposes of Youth on Track is a lawful purpose that is related to a function or activity of the agency.

-4.2 Despite s.
-9, a participating agency may collect personal information from another participating agency, without the person's consent, where reasonably necessary for one or more of the purposes specified in Part 2.
+4.2 Despite HPP 3, a participating agency may collect health information from another participating agency, without the person's consent, where reasonably necessary for one or more of the purposes specified in Part 2.

-- 4.3 A participating agency is taken to have complied with the requirements of s.
-10 in respect of the collection of personal information when a YoT Provider informs the young person and his or her parents or guardians that the young person has been referred to Youth on Track and the YoT Provider is seeking their consent to participate in Youth on Track. - 4.4 A participating agency need not comply with s.
-10 when collecting a third party's personal information where the collection is reasonably necessary for one or more of the purposes specified in Part 2.
+- 4.3 A participating agency is taken to have complied with the requirements of HPP 4 in respect of the collection of health information when a participating agency informs the young person that he or she has been referred to Youth on Track, to seek their informed consent to participate in Youth on Track. - 4.4 A participating agency need not comply with HPP 4 when collecting a third party's health information where the collection is reasonably necessary for one or more of the purposes specified in Part 2.

-- 4.5 This Code authorises a participating agency to refuse to provide an individual with access to personal information collected or used for the purpose of Youth on Track if: - (a) giving access would pose a threat to the life, health or safety of any person, or to public health or public safety; or - (b) giving access would have an unreasonable impact on the privacy of other individuals; or - (c) the information relates to existing or anticipated legal proceedings between the entity and the individual, and would not be accessible by the process of discovery in those proceedings; or - (d) giving access would be likely to prejudice one or more enforcement related activities conducted by, or on behalf of, a law enforcement agency; or - (e) giving access would reveal evaluative information generated within the entity in connection with a commercially sensitive decision-making process.
+- 4.5 This Code authorises a participating agency to refuse to provide an individual with access to health information collected or used for the purpose of Youth on Track if: - (a) giving access would pose a threat to the life, health or safety of any person, or to public health or public safety; or - (b) giving access would have an unreasonable impact on the privacy of other individuals; or - (c) the information relates to existing or anticipated legal proceedings between the entity and the individual, and would not be accessible by the process of discovery in those proceedings; or - (d) giving access would be likely to prejudice one or more enforcement related activities conducted by, or on behalf of, a law enforcement agency; or - (e) giving access would reveal evaluative information generated within the entity in connection with a commercially sensitive decision-making process.

-- 4.6 There is no intention to depart from s.
-16. For certainty: - (a) personal information about a young person and his or her parents or guardians, and any third party that engages with the participant, used by a participating agency in connection with Youth on Track, is, having regard to the purposes for which the information is proposed to be used, taken to be relevant, accurate, up to date, complete and not misleading; and - (b) the taking of "such steps as are reasonable in the circumstances" in relation to personal information about a third party does not require a participating agency to consult with or make inquiries of the third party.
+- 4.6 For the purposes of HPP 9: - (a) health information about a young person and his or her parents or guardians, and any third party that engages with the participant, used by a participating agency in connection with Youth on Track, is, having regard to the purposes for which the information is proposed to be used, taken to be relevant, accurate, up to date, complete and not misleading; and - (b) the taking of "such steps as are reasonable in the circumstances" in relation to health information about a third party does not require a participating agency to consult with or make inquiries of the third party.

-4.7 Despite s.
-17, a participating agency that holds personal information may use it in connection with Youth on Track if the use is reasonably necessary for one or more of the purposes specified in Part 2.
+4.7 Despite HPP 10, a participating agency that holds health information may use it in connection with Youth on Track if the use is reasonably necessary for one or more of the purposes specified in Part 2.

-- 4.8 Despite s.
-18, a participating agency may disclose personal information to another participating agency if the disclosure is reasonably necessary for one or more of the purposes specified in Part 2. - 4.9 Despite s.
-18, a participating agency may disclose personal information about a participant, or third party that engages with the participant, that it holds in connection with a person's participation in Youth on Track where the agency believes on reasonable grounds that the disclosure is reasonably necessary to prevent or lessen a serious threat to the life, health or safety of any person or to public health or public safety.
+- 4.8 Despite HPP 11, a participating agency may disclose health information to another participating agency if the disclosure is reasonably necessary for one or more of the purposes specified in Part 2. - 4.9 Despite HPP 11, a participating agency may disclose health information about a participant or third party that engages with the participant, that it holds in connection with a person's referral to Youth on Track where the agency believes on reasonable grounds that the disclosure is necessary to prevent or lessen a serious threat to the life, health or safety of any person or to public health or public safety.